CollinErickson/GauPro/cran-comments.md

-I submitted this yesterday (fixing Suggests issue).
-Uwe emailed me and asked me to change one of the links in a vignette.
-I have made that change and nothing else.
+I made some updates to the package and I fixed a test that gave CRAN issues recently.

 ## Test environments
-* local Windows 11 install, R 4.4.1
+* local Windows 11 install, R 4.4.3
 * R-hub builder (multiple)
 * Ubuntu 22.04.5 via GitHub Actions
 * Win-builder (devel and release)